siggame/Cadre/Games/Catastrophe/rules.md

   * be at max energy (does not cost energy though, as in, it won't lose energy from changing jobs)
   * must be adjacent or diagonal to the Cat Overlord to change its job.
   * Additionally, the Unit cannot move after performing this action and will drop all of their "food" and "materials" when performing changing jobs (to safegaurd against Units carrying more than their carry limit).
 * **Rest**: Regenerates energy for the unit equal to this unit's job's `regenRate` value.
 Must be in range of a shelter.
-It regenerates twice as much energy if the Cat Overlord is in that shelter.
-However, it regenerates half as much energy if it is starving.
+It regenerates 2.0 times as much energy if the Cat Overlord is in that shelter.
+However, it regenerates 0.5 times as much energy if it is starving.
 Units cannot move after performing this action.
-  * If the unit is starving and rests in a shelter that the Cat Overlord is in range of, they will regenerate energy equal to their `regenRate`.
+  * If the unit is starving and rests in a shelter that the Cat Overlord is in range of, they will regenerate energy equal to 0.5 times their `regenRate`.

 #### Combat